laicsiifes/ved-transformer-caption-ptbr/README.md

   deit-base-384: "facebook/deit-base-patch16-384"
   deit-base-distil-384: "facebook/deit-base-distilled-patch16-384"

-decoder: # Available options to select in config.decoder at the top of theis document
+decoder: # available options to select in config.decoder at the top of this document
   bert-base: "neuralmind/bert-base-portuguese-cased"
   bert-large: "neuralmind/bert-large-portuguese-cased"
   roberta-small: "josu/roberta-pt-br"